Songs of Darkness, Words of Light

-Songs of Darkness, Words of Light is the eighth album from 2004 by the British doom metal band My Dying Bride.
+Songs of Darkness, Words of Light is the eighth studio album by English doom metal band My Dying Bride.
 This album marks the debut of keyboardist Sarah Stanton.
 Initial copies of the album came in a hard clamshell case and featured a double sided poster and a fridge magnet as extras.
 This tradition was continued for the next album, A Line of Deathless Kings.